Herat Travel Guide + Photos

-Updated April 2020, Herat in Photos & Travel Guide was originally written in July 2019
+Updated July 2023, Herat Travel Guide + Photos was originally written in July 2019

 Start planning here: The Afghanistan Travel Guide

 Need Travel Insurance and Evacuation Services for Afghanistan?

 Start shopping for travel insurance plans over at IATI Insurance.
 Readers of the Adventures of Nicole get a 5% discount off your plan.